James Risdon Bennett: Life

 Settling in Finsbury Square on his marriage in 1841, he had success as a consultant, especially in connection with chest diseases, an early adopter of the stethoscope.
-In 1876 he was elected President of the Royal College of Physicians, the first non Oxford or Cambridge graduate since its inception, and held the post for 5 years.
+In 1876, he was elected President of the Royal College of Physicians, the first non Oxford or Cambridge graduate since its inception, and held the post for 5 years.
 He was knighted in 1881.
-He then moved to Cavendish Square, where he died on 14 December 1891.
+He then moved to Cavendish Square, where he died on 14 December 1891, aged 82.

 He was the Lumleian Lecturer in 1870 on "Cancer and Cancerous Growths."